Sleeping With Scoliosis – Top 6 Tips You Should Have in Mind

 What are some natural ways to improve my scoliosis?

-Patients with more severe cases of scoliosis are often seen wearing a back brace, which can be bulky and uncomfortable, thus making it harder to find a suitable sleep position.
+People with more severe cases of scoliosis are often seen wearing a back brace, which can be bulky and uncomfortable, thus making it harder to find a suitable sleep position.
 However, there are lighter-weight options on the market that look and feel more like a wrap than an inflexible brace.
 These allow for more natural movements and can be worn to bed.

-What are some great exercises for this condition?
+What are the best exercises for scoliosis?

 The best exercises for scoliosis are ones that will strengthen the back and core.
 We recommend the following stretches to help stabilize the spine and provide pain relief:

-• Exercise ball stretch: Lie on your side with the ball pressing into your side.
+- Exercise ball stretch: Lie on your side with the ball pressing into your side.
 Your feet and one hand will remain on the floor for stabilization.
 The hand that’s not on the floor will stretch forward over your head.
 Start on one side, hold for 20 seconds, and then switch.
 Repeat three times.*

 *Keep in mind these should be performed delicately and only if comfortable.
 We advise you to seek a professional’s advice before doing any strenuous movements.